-90.691 Discrimination and The Law (1978)†
+90.691 Discrimination and The Law

 The general theme is discrimination in its legal, social, economic and political aspects.
-The course is divided into two parts.
+The subject emphasizes the study of discrimination on the grounds of race and sex, and may consider other grounds, such as homosexuality and age.

-\These electives permit selected students to obtain credit for approved research projects undertaken individually or in groups. \\, †, ‡See footnote page 56.
-1. An examination of general notions and theories of equality and egalitarianism, an analysis of the circumstances in which differentiation among individuals and groups exist and the rationales advanced therefore, and a consideration of methods of legal intervention for the purpose of remedying inequalities and discrimination which are held to be unjustifiable.
+Covers: 1. general notions and theories of equality and egalitarianism, an analysis of the circumstances in which differentiation among individuals and groups exists and the rationales advanced therefore.
+2. Methods of legal intervention for the purpose of remedying inequalities and discrimination which are held to be unjustifiable, stressing recent anti-discrimination legislation in Australia.